Latand/MedSyncWebApp/mkdocs/docs/index.md

     You can try out the MedSync WebApp:

     - Initiate the [MedSync bot on Telegram](https://t.me/MedSyncbot).
-    - Otherwise, you can see the [Userflow page](userflow.md) for a quick overview of the MedSync WebApp.
+    - Otherwise, you can see the [Userflow page](userflow.md) for a quick overview of the MedSync WebApp in screenshots.

 ## System Requirements and Setup